 - 1 6 0z (170 g) bag baby spinach

 - Combine flour and salt in a food processor and pulse.
 Cut butter into small cubes and add to food processor and pulse.

-- Roll the dough out right away and fit into the bottom of the pan, letting the sides flop over.
-Fit the bottom and sides, and then using back of palm fit into corners.
-Cut excess off the top so that dough is flush.
+- Roll the dough out right away and fit into the bottom of a 9.5" removable bottom tart tin, letting the sides flop over.
+Fit the bottom and sides, and then using the back of your palm to fit into all the crevices.
+Cut the excess off the top so that the dough is flush.

-- TIP#4: Place pan in the freezer for at least 20 mins, longer is fine too.
-Dough should not bend to the touch.
+- Place the pan in the freezer for at least 20 mins, longer is fine too.
+The dough should be almost frozen and not bend to the touch.

 - Allow to cool slightly and serve with a tossed green salad.

 - This can be baked the day before.

 - Allow to cool completely cover with foil and pop in the fridge overnight.